Automated External Defibrillator (AED)

 - Reviewing all special circumstances.
 All requests for variations from the AED policy and procedures must be submitted to the AED program coordinator for review and approval by the committee.

-The following records must be maintained at the installed AED site:
+The following records must be maintained by EH&S and made available upon request::

 - Guidelines for use.